vcavallo/termodoro/README.md

 or
 `termodoro 20m "switch driver/navigator in pair programming"`

-I imagine it'll be good for simple reminders (get up and walk around for a minute, call that person who just texted you, stop coding and eat lunch, etc.) or pomodoro workflows.
-The main goal is that it is incredibly easy to use from the command line so that you can set it ultra-quickly without losing your current train of thought.
-Too often I avoid setting a simple reminder because I don't want to interrupt my current flow - that shouldn't be a thing.

 -----

+## A gentle warning…

+This is the first gem I've built.
+I do not claim that it is perfect, nor that it follows best practices, nor that it is perfectly secure.
+Use at your own risk and feel free to fork this repo and improve any flaws you encounter.
+I'm wide open to suggestions for features as well.

 ## Things I need to do:

 - The biggest one:
   - ~~[Make it a gem!](https://rubygems.org/gems/termodoro)~~
 - After that:
-  - Object-Orient (shame on me.) / Actually think about design.
+  - ~~Object-Orient (shame on me.) / Actually think about design.~~
-  - Instead of getting input from `gets`, the duration and message should be able to be passed in as flags/options (I need to figure out the difference.)
+  - ~~Instead of getting input from `gets`, the duration and message should be able to be passed in as flags/options (I need to figure out the difference.)~~
   - set defaults to something agreeable (like maybe 20 minutes and some generic 'do that thing you wanted to do' message)
   - Make it useable in other shells and without the terminal-notifier gem.
+  - Sanitize the message so as to not cause bash issues
+  - Write good tests!
+  - Make sure to follow gem best-practices
   - A bunch of other stuff I'll add here

 ## Upcoming features: